 Kevin Guskiewicz, Impact Investigator

+In 2013 Time magazine named Kevin Guskiewicz a Game Changer, one of 18 “innovators and problem-solvers that are inspiring change in America.”
 "Through his research on sport-related concussions, Dr. Kevin Guskiewicz is literally changing the game — from innovative sideline tests in football to the study of long-term effects in all sports," Time wrote.

 An Impact on the Game